freetonik/ghost-playwright/README.md

     - `'scroll'`
     - `'expect'`

 An action is executor on a locator.
-Supported locators:
+Supported locators (no support for regular expressions yet):
 - `selector`
 - `getByLabel`
 - `getByText`
 - `getByName`
+- `getByAltText`

 Action-specific properties:
 - `timeout`: number of milliseconds (this is timeout per action, not the whole job)